How to Dry Herbs and Make Spaghetti Sauce Recipe; Fresh Herbs Make Basil Pesto Recipe

-If you learn how to dry herbs, you can harvest and dry during the growing season you can have herbs all year round.
-With the moisture properly removed from the leaves they will be good for us to twelve months providing a good flavor for your cooking.
+If you learn how to dry herbs, you can harvest and dry during the growing season.
+This way you can have herbs all year round.
+With the moisture properly removed from the leaves they will be good to use all year.
+They will provide a good flavor for all your cooking.
 Herbs can be dried in a dehydrator, in the oven or just hung in the open air to dry.
 Dad often would run a rope across our basement ceiling and hang herbs and many other vegetables to dry like that.

-If you know how to dry herbs you know to use only the healthy plants; free of bugs and disease.
+If you know how to dry herbs you know to use only the healthy plants.
+They must be free of bugs and disease.
 Remove any dead or wilted leaves and all weeds mixed in.
 Do not mix the herbs and handle them as little as possible.
-Cut the herbs with sharp scissors leaving the leaves on the stems; stems are good for hanging.
-Do not wash the herbs; it will add extra moisture.
+Cut the herbs with sharp scissors leaving the leaves on the stems.
+Stems are good for hanging.
+Do not wash the herbs.
+Washing will add extra moisture.

 Herbs can be hung in bunches to dry, especially those with long stems.
 Do not make the bunches any thicker at the stems than one inch.
-A dark, dry, warm place with goo air flow is the idea place; barn, shed or dry basement.
+A dark, dry, warm place with good air flow is the ideal place.
+This might be a barn, shed or dry basement.
 Tie bunches with string or rubber bands and leave plenty of space between bunches for air circulation.
 To prevent dust from accumulating in the herbs you can cut holes in the bottom of small paper bags and pull the stems of the bunches up through the hold before hanging them.

 How to dry herbs with delicate flower heads and petals?
 This is possible simply by making a single layer on a screen or something which offers good air flow.
 Find the same kind of condition; dry, warm and ventilated.
 Set the screen on blocks of some kind so as not to limit the ventilation.